About this taught graduate course

 - Globalisation and Diversity in the Workplace

 Programmes within the department of Applied Linguistics are assessed through a variety of methods depending on the module choices you make.
-This includes individual academic essays, group projects, presentations, etc. For detailed information on individual modules please visit the website.
+Examples of the types work you might submit for assessment include individual academic essays, examinations, group projects and presentations.

 Our department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include:

 - Linguistics Careers

 - Making the most of your time at Warwick and securing work experience opportunities